enel-gdh-educational/katacoda-scenarios/docker/part3/step1c.md

 By default, docker pulls images from Docker Hub.
 It is also possible to manually specify the path of a registry to pull from.

-For test purpose, fisrt you delete local image just created `docker rmi artifactory.springlab.enel.com/enel-docker-course-img/hello-world-{Enel Id Number Axxxxxx}:v0.1`
+For test purpose, first you delete the local image just created `docker rmi artifactory.springlab.enel.com/enel-docker-course-img/hello-world-{Enel Id Number Axxxxxx}:v0.1`

 Then you pull the same image from Enel Artifactory: